kurikkal/UR5-Ros2-Isaac-CONNECTION/README.md

 ros2 launch ur_robot_driver ur_control.launch.py ur_type:=ur5 robot_ip:=192.168.1.102 launch_rviz:=true
 ```

 RViz will be launched with the robot depicting its current state.

+Press the play button in teach pendant to enable it to receive commands

 Try it with 'move it' to plan and execute path

 ```
 ros2 launch ur_moveit_config ur_moveit.launch.py ur_type:=ur5 launch_rviz:=true